 Facts & figures

 Founded in 1925, the Department of Anthropology at the University of Sydney is Australia's first.
 Placing 24th internationally in the 2021 QS World University rankings, we maintain our strong reputation for theoretical innovation, excellence in ethnographic fieldwork and an outstanding commitment to the training of postgraduate research students.

 As well as studying small-scale societies and groups in both rural and urban areas around the world, we investigate modern nation states and transnational networks.

 Anthropology analyses what human cultures have in common and how they differ.
-Learn about contemporary lives and issues in the world today, including: healing systems; religious traditions; gender, the body and sexuality; forms of marriage and family; international development; and Indigenous cultures.
+Learn about contemporary lives and issues in the world today, including: healing systems; religious traditions; gender, the body and sexuality; forms of marriage and family; international development; political violence; and Indigenous cultures.

 We offer three research degrees in Anthropology and you will need to have a substantial background in this area to be eligible to enrol.

 Understand the challenges of sustainable human development on a local, national and global scale.
 This degree provides theoretical foundations and opportunities for practice-based understanding of development policy, programs and outcomes.